 Understanding out of pockets

-Trying to understand how your cover works and the fees involved isn’t as easy we’d like it to be.
-Health.com.au try our best to be simply helpful by giving you a step by step way of understanding how it works.
+Understanding how your cover works and the fees involved isn’t as easy we’d like it to be.
+Here at health.com.au, we try our best to be simply helpful by giving you a step by step way of understanding how it works.

 In the instance that your doctor decides to not participate in the Scheme, Medicare will pay 75% of the fee set in the Medicare Benefits Scheme (MBS) and health.com.au will pay the other 25% of the scheduled amount.
-Because doctors can set their own fees, if your invoice is more than the MBS fee you will need to pay the difference and this is classified as you’re out of pocket expense.
+Because doctors can set their own fees, if your invoice is more than the MBS fee you'll need to pay the difference.
+This is classified as your out of pocket expense.

-Remember to ask your main doctor/surgeon, anaesthetist and assistant doctor for “informed financial consent” which is the doctor’s quote.
-This will go into better detail of the below points.
+Remember to ask your main doctor/surgeon, anaesthetist and assistant doctor for “informed financial consent” - which is the doctor’s quote.
+This will give you more detail on the following points:

 Things to ask your doctor: